brianegan/flutter_architecture_samples/README.md

   * [Lifting State Up (Vanilla) Example](example/vanilla) - Uses the tools Flutter provides out of the box to manage app state.
   * [InheritedWidget Example](example/inherited_widget) - Uses an InheritedWidget to pass app state down the widget hierarchy.
+  * [BLoC Example](example/bloc_flutter) - An implementation of the BLoC pattern, which uses Sinks for Inputs and Streams for Ouputs
+  * ["Simple" BLoC Example](example/simple_bloc_flutter) - Similar to the BLoC pattern, but uses Functions for Inputs and Streams for Outputs.
+Results in far less code compared to standard BLoC.
   * [Redux Example](example/redux) - Uses the [Redux](https://pub.dartlang.org/packages/redux) library to manage app state and update Widgets
   * [built_redux Example](example/built_redux) - Uses the [built_redux](https://pub.dartlang.org/packages/built_redux) library to enforce immutability and manage app state
   * [scoped_model Example](example/scoped_model) - Uses the [scoped_model](https://pub.dartlang.org/packages/scoped_model) library to hold app state and notify Widgets of Updates